 "I don't think he grants those types of wishes."
 Sarah fought to get her crying under control.

 "We could try."
 Toby said firmly, and stood up.
 "We could wish it.
 What harm could come from one small wish?
 Then he'd have to help us."

 Sarah stared at him in shock.
 If he knew the truth, he wouldn't be asking silly questions like that.
 "I'm only going to say this once," her voice cracked with unshed tears.
 "We're in the Underground: it is a magical place.
 The rules are different here.
 We have to be very careful what we say and do.
-You must never, ever start a sentence with 'I wish'."
+You must never, ever start or end a sentence with 'I wish'."